 These luxury spa packages start at just £19.50 per person and include a welcoming glass of champagne.
 You can book online in advance or call the reception to discuss the different options and availability.

 2. Take In The View From The Top Of The I360

 The I360 is the world’s tallest moving observation tower which gives an incredible view year-round.
 Thanks to the futuristic glass view design you can admire the whole Brighton region and more than 66 miles of coastline.

 You can book to ride the British Airways I360 in advance for just £14.40 for adults and £7.20 for children.

-A Trip To The High Sports Climbing Centre
+3. Climb High At The Sports Climbing Centre

 If you’re looking for a physical challenge during a rainy day in Brighton then look no further than the High Sports Climbing Centre.
 Both the bouldering and climbing wall areas are suitable for anyone age four and above.

 You can read more about High Sports Brighton and find booking information online.

 The Bewilder Box is an incredible adventure game centre in Brighton.
 It’s Brighton’s most straightforward answer to the Crystal Maze.